jundalisay/superb/content/en/research/einstein/relativity/section-16.md

-+++
+---
+title: "Experience of Special Relativity"
+heading: "Section 16"
+date: 2022-04-02
-title=  "Experience of Special Relativity" heading=  "Section 16" description=  "Special Relativity is proven by Starlight, Electrons, and the lack of Aether drift" image=  "/covers/rel.jpg" linkb=  "/research/einstein/relativity/section-15" linkbtext=  "section-15" linkf=  "/research/einstein/relativity/section-17" linkftext=  "section-17"
+description: "Special Relativity is proven by Starlight, Electrons, and the lack of Aether drift"
-+++
+image: "/covers/rel.jpg"
+---

 Is special relativity supported by experience?